MetLife Whole Life Insurance Review (2025 Update)

 The whole life policy features fixed premiums, guaranteed level death benefits, and cash-value growth at guaranteed rates.

-Brighthouse SmartCare (Hybrid UL, Long-term Care through Brighthouse)
+Brighthouse SmartCare (Hybrid UL, Long-term Care)

-SmartCare is combines an indexed universal life policy with a long-term care rider allowing acceleration of a policy’s guaranteed death benefit if the insured requires nursing home or similar long-term care.
+SmartCare combines an indexed universal life policy with a long-term care rider allowing acceleration of a policy’s guaranteed death benefit if the insured requires nursing home or similar long-term care.

 The policy is available for new applicants between 40 and 75 in benefit amounts up to $1 million.
 The application process requires a medical-history review and interview (for older applicants), but a physical exam and lab work are not required for most applicants.